How Long Do Apples Remain Fresh?

 To learn about Can Flour Go Bad, check out my other article where I cover things in detail.

 As long as you keep these things in mind, you will always know the best way to store your apples.
 Whatever your plan is, learn how to store it properly so you can enjoy your apples in different ways and not waste fruit.
-Choosing your favorite apples is not a problem, but you need to think about how to store them for the long winter.
+Choosing your favourite apples is not a problem, but you need to think about how to store them for the long winter.

-Remember that proper storage is important and that you should use a visual inspection to see if the apples have gone bad after they have aged a bit.
-When it comes to chilled apple slices, throw them away if you see mold, smell stale, or anything else, or if they’ve been in storage for more than five days.
+When it comes to chilled apple slices, throw them away if you see mould, smell stale, or anything else, or if they’ve been in storage for more than five days.
 A final important practice for long-term storage of apples is to check them every two days (or weeks for long-term varieties) and remove damaged or spoiled ones.

 In fact, you can use the same principles that apple growers use to keep apples fresh even after months of long-term storage.
 For example, thick-skinned apples such as Granny Smith and Golden or Red Delicious can be stored for months.
-Most apples only last a week, but with a few tips and tricks (and the help of a refrigerator) you can prevent apples from turning brown, moldy or floury, and dying much, much longer.
+Most apples only last a week, but with a few tips and tricks (and the help of a refrigerator) you can prevent apples from turning brown, mouldy or floury, and dying much, much longer.

 While an apple starts to lose its freshness and begins to rot after a week at room temperature, it will last much longer in your refrigerator.
 How long it stays fresh depends on when the apple was picked.
 Sliced apples keep for a fairly short period of time, 3-5 weeks in the refrigerator, and much less than out of it.